Glas Isar: Goggomobil T 600

 Series production of the Goggomobil T600 began on 12 June 1958.
-The new two door four seater incorporated several then fashionable transatlantic styling features including an eye-catching wrap-around windscreen, small tailfins and a two-tone paint finish.
+The new, two-door four-seater incorporated several then fashionable transatlantic styling features including an eye-catching wrap-around windscreen, small tailfins and a two-tone paint finish.
 The tail lights followed the approximate silhouette of a small key and were said to resemble those on the stylish Opel Kapitän.

 Still at this time considered advanced was the car's monocoque steel bodied construction (without a separate chassis), the rigidity of which was enhanced in 1959 through the addition of reinforcing box section lengths on each side of the floor section.
 The front wheels were independently sprung and the rear suspension followed the usual pattern of the time, combining a rigid rear axle with leaf springing.

-The 584 cc boxer motor developed a maximum power output of 15 kW (20 PS) at 5,000 rpm, which provided for a top speed of 98 km/h (61 mph).
+The 584 cc boxer motor developed a maximum power output of 20 PS at 5,000 rpm, which provided for a top speed of 98 km/h.
 The car weighed only about 650 kg and was reportedly able to reach an indicated 100 km/h (62 mph) in 61 seconds.

-Unusually in an economy car of the period, the T600 incorporated a 12 volt electrical system at a time when the contemporary Volkswagens and German Fords would still come with a 6 volt systems for another ten years.
+Unusually in an economy car of the period, the T600 incorporated a 12-volt electrical system at a time when the contemporary Volkswagens and German Fords would still come with a 6-volt systems for another ten years.

 Goggomobil T 700

 By the time volume production commenced in August 1958, the T600 had been joined by the more powerful T700.
-In this car the 688 cc boxer motor developed a maximum power output of 22 kW (30 PS) at 4,900 rpm, which provided for a top speed of 110 km/h (69 mph) and reduced by a third the acceleration time to 100 kmh (62 mph).
+In this car the 688 cc boxer motor developed a maximum power output of 30 PS at 4,900 rpm, which provided for a top speed of 110 km/h and reduced by a third the acceleration time.